sagemath/trac_to_gh/Issue 7111.md

 # Issue 7111: timeout when doctesting partition refinement code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7111

 Original creator: was